- Riveted Press

 The characters of the girls are definitely for me the best part of the narrative.
 Their particular style of anarchy is quite St Trinian’s and so resonates with my own brand of subversion.

-I was a little bemused by their names.
-I’m not sure how many people would choose Bathsheba for their firstborn as naming your beautiful baby girl after a biblical adulteress doesn’t usually factor in most people’s shortlist.
+While I was slightly bemused by the girls’ names, they certainly marked each sister as individual.
+I’m not sure how many people would choose Bathsheba for their firstborn, as naming your beautiful baby girl after a biblical adulteress doesn’t usually factor in most people’s shortlist.
 But biblical and classical names were still popular at the turn of the 20th century, it’s true.
 I had a great-aunt called Byzantine after all.

-And that being said, while there was really a great deal to enjoy about this story, there were also those moments of other such seeming inconsistencies and my suspension of disbelief was not able to reconcile some of those.
+There is really a great deal to enjoy about this story, but, to be honest, there were a few moments for me, or seeming inconsistencies, with which my suspension of disbelief was not able to compute.

-For example, the mysterious and ‘strict’ governess Arielle employed by the mother who turns out to be an orphan who has apparently brought herself up, fed herself and clothed herself and kept herself hidden away from the whole town for years – ummm, but wait a minute, but she’s certainly in town looking to be employed by the mother and she definitely nicks stuff from the shop.
-And no one notices or recognises her? hmmmm.
+The mysterious and ‘strict’ governess Arielle employed by the mother to impose some order and regulation on the girls she sees as uncontrollable turns out to be an orphan who has apparently brought herself up, fed herself and clothed herself and kept herself hidden away from the whole town for years.
+I may well have missed something vital but she’s certainly in town looking to be employed by the mother and she definitely nicks stuff from the shop.
+And no one notices or recognises her?
+And while glamour girl Esther is surprised by Arielle’s outdated fashions, for someone who has been clothing herself to be able to resurrect anything resembling fashion at all was remarkable.

-There’s also the mother herself.
-Apparently, her complete disregard and disdain of her own daughters is a result of a past tragedy but why then would the kind grandmother, with her apparently boundless ability to forgive almost any explosion, breakage, damage or temper the girls inflict upon the household, withhold that information instead of actually telling the girls (as she does eventually) so that they might understand the ‘why’.
-Instead she enables and condones the mother’s attitudes, and while I get that she has her own grief to deal with, that just doesn’t sit with me.
-That she would watch her own daughter alienate and abandon her girls more each day just doesn’t cut it.
+Then there’s the mother, who really is thoroughly unlikeable and obviously, this is a focal point of the narrative – it still didn’t reconcile me to her.
+Her complete disregard and disdain of her own daughters is a result of a past tragedy and would probably now be termed PTSD.
+What I don’t understand is why then would the kind grandmother (not to mention the grandfather who is very much a sideline mention), with her apparently boundless ability to forgive almost any explosion, breakage, damage or temper the girls inflict upon the household, withhold that information instead of actually telling the girls (as she does eventually) so that they might understand the ‘why’.
+Instead, she enables and condones the mother’s attitude, and while I get that she has her own grief to deal with, that just doesn’t sit with me [and yes I do get the literary reason, that it was to continue tension etc but it just didn’t work for me].
+That she would watch her own daughter alienate and abandon her girls more each day, see the results of that, and not provide them with some vital points, just doesn’t cut it.
+[But that could very easily be me the protective grandmother projecting.]

-Anyway, I’m digressing because those are some of the things that irritated me and detracted from what is essentially a great narrative with a lively and unpredictable cast.
+Anyway, I’m digressing because those are some of the relatively minor things that irritated me and detracted from what is essentially a great narrative with a lively and unpredictable cast.

 Lark, like her father is a dreamer and storyteller, and she believes that her father has not abandoned them to go to war because he’s just NOT a soldier-type.
+She simply cannot fathom any reason for him to do so, especially in ‘abandoning’ the sisters.
 Like her sisters she is resentful not of being in the Midlands but of her mother’s complete and utter lack of maternal instincts (her attitude swings between complete indifference and intense disapproval).

-Bathsheba’s fondness for all things explosive or dangerous is a delight, while Esther’s preening paired with her self-belief that she is perfectly entitled to receive all tributes to her beauty and charms is really quite funny.
-And The Poppet, who is the most precocious 6 year old I think I’ve encountered in story is a delightful goblin indeed.
+Bathsheba’s fondness for all things explosive or dangerous is an absolute delight, and I love this emphasis on developing scientific pursuits by women in that Great War period.
+Esther’s preening paired with her self-belief that she is perfectly entitled to receive all tributes to her beauty and charms is really quite funny.
+The interplay between the local yokel boys bringing bags of sweets, which she accepts while completely rejecting the lads themselves is fabulous.
+And The Poppet, who is the most precocious 6 year old I think I’ve encountered in story, is a delightful goblin indeed, when she’s not being a rock or some other interesting incarnation.

 Leave a comment